On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Noncoherent IC without feedback

 \section{Noncoherent IC without feedback}

-In this section, we provide our results with noncoherent rate-splitting scheme for IC without feedback.
-We compare the achievable gDoF using a standard training-based scheme to our scheme and we also compare it with the TIN and TDM schemes. \begin{thm} Using a noncoherent rate-splitting scheme the gDoF regions given in Table \ref{tab:gdof_no_FB} are achievable.
+In this section, we provide our results for the noncoherent IC without feedback.
+We compare the achievable prelog using a standard training-based scheme to our noncoherent rate-splitting scheme and we also compare it with the TIN and TDM schemes. \begin{thm} Using a noncoherent rate-splitting scheme, the prelog region given in Table \ref{tab:gdof_no_FB} is achievable.

-\end{thm} \begin{IEEEproof} The proof follows by analyzing a Han-Kobayashi scheme \cite{han_kobayashi,chong2008han} similar to \cite{joyson_fading_TCOM} with rate-splitting based on the average interference-to-noise ratio.
-Here the transmitters split their messages into private and common parts with power allocation to each part determined based on the average interference-to-noise ratio.
-Each receiver, in a noncoherent manner jointly decodes the other transmitter's common message and its own private and common messages.
-The details are in Section \ref{subsec:no_fb}. \end{IEEEproof}
+\end{thm} \begin{IEEEproof} The proof follows by analyzing a Han-Kobayashi scheme \cite{han_kobayashi,chong2008han} with rate-splitting based on the average interference-to-noise ratio \cite{joyson_fading_TCOM}.
+The message for User 1 is split into two parts, a common message $w_{\text{c}1}$ at rate $R_{\text{c}1}$ and a private message $w_{\text{p}1}$ at rate $R_{\text{p}1}$.
+The common message $w_{\text{c}1}$ is mapped into Gaussian vector symbols represented by $\U_{1}$ and private message $w_{\text{p}1}$ is mapped into Gaussian vector symbols represented by $\X_{\text{p}1}$ where $\U_{1},\X_{\text{p}1}$ are independent.
+The vectors are of size $T$.
+The transmitted symbols at Transmitter 1 are of the form $\X_{1}=\U_{1}+\X_{\text{p}1}$.
+The power allocation to the symbols are determined based on the average interference-to-noise ratio.
+The power of each element of $\X_{\text{p}1}$ is $1/\inr$ and the power of each element of $\U_{1}$ is $P-1/\inr$.